SwiftPredator/skinbaron-bot/README.md

 The `example.txt` file has to contain the csgo items the bot should scan for.
 The file contains some examples.

-Have fun with my little Project and if you have question you can mail me.
+Have fun with my little Project and if you have questions you can mail me.